-(II) Introductory course on the mechanics of fiber-reinforced composite materials.
+Introductory course on the mechanics of fiber-reinforced composite materials.
 The focus of the course is on the determination of stress and strain in a fiber-reinforced composite material with an emphasis on analysis, design, failure by strength-based criteria, and fracture of composites.
 Anisotropic materials are discussed from a general perspective then the theory is specialized to the analysis of fiber-reinforced materials.
 Both thermal and hygroscopic sources of strain are introduced.
 Classical laminated plate theory is next developed, and design of laminated composite structures is introduced.
 The analysis of helically reinforced composite tubes concludes the course.
-3 hours lecture; 3 semester hours.
-Prerequisite: MEGN312.
+Prerequisite: MEGN212 (C- or better).

 MEGN416.
 ENGINEERING VIBRATION.
 3.0 Semester Hrs.
-Equivalent with EGGN478,